 It’s a decision most small business owners must come to eventually.
 Does it make sense to purchase a vehicle or vehicles with a dedicated purpose for the company?
 Or, is reimbursing employees for using their own vehicles to take care of company business, when possible, make the most sense?
 Work fleets, depending on the nature of the business, can include trucks, vans, cars and trailers and come with a lot of management requirements dictated by the size of the fleet.

 As a business owner, you’re probably always looking for ways to cut overhead costs.
 You might not intuitively think saving money could be part of purchasing fleet vehicles, but it can be.
 Research is a critical first step in making that happen.
-A great start is to head over to Cars.com to read about potential fleet vehicles.
+A great start is to head over to Cars.com to read about potential fleet vehicles, also checking One sure Insurance to find a cheap van insurance.
 With various tools on the site, you can estimate the cost of ownership over the life of the vehicle, explore the gas mileage and other specifications of potential fleet vehicles and find dealers near you that might work with you on pricing.

 You should identify at least three dealerships to work with providing you with some leverage when it comes to negotiating.
 It stands to reason that if you’re shopping for multiple fleet vehicles, you stand to get a better deal from the dealership.
 And if you have an existing relationship with them and can call out your loyalty, you should expect a great deal.
 Once you’ve hammered down your price and finalized your transaction, it’s time to bring the new vehicles into the work fold.